Periyalvar Tirumoli

-The Periyalvar Tirumoli (பெரியாழ்வார் திருமொழி) is a Tamil Hindu work of literature penned by Periyalvar, one of the twelve Alvars of Sri Vaishnavism.
-Composed of 473 verses, it is part of the compendium of hymns called the Naalayira Divya Prabandham, and has been dated back to the 9th century CE.
+The Periyalvar Tirumoli (பெரியாழ்வார் திருமொழி) is a Tamil Hindu work of literature written by Periyalvar, one of the twelve Alvars, the poet-saints of Sri Vaishnavism.
+Comprising 473 verses, it is part of the compendium of hymns called the Nalayira Divya Prabandham, dating back to the 9th century CE.

 Hymns

 A hymn of the Periyalvar Tirumoli describes the temple of Srirangam as the home of the Dashavatara, as translated by Vasudha Narayanan: